 Skip to content

-The Tooty Fruity Vegie project started out as a two-year, health promotion program aimed at increasing fruit and vegetable consumption among primary school children in the North Coast of NSW.
+The Tooty fruity vegie project started out as a two-year, health promotion program aimed at increasing fruit and vegetable consumption among primary school children on the North Coast of New South Wales (North Coast).
 The long-term goal of the project was to reduce heart disease and obesity in the community, by working with primary school children to develop healthy eating habits early in life.